aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-image-to-postscript-ps/_index.md

 ## Step 3: Set Save Options and Background Color

-Configure the save options for the PS document, including setting the background color.
-This is crucial for displaying a white image on its own transparent background.
+Configure `PsSaveOptions` to define how the file is saved.
+Setting a background color is useful when you want a solid canvas behind transparent elements.

 ```csharp
 PsSaveOptions options = new PsSaveOptions();
 options.BackgroundColor = Color.FromArgb(211, 8, 48);
 ```

-## Step 4: Create a New 1-Paged PS Document
+## Step 4: Create a New 1‑Paged PS Document

-Generate a new PS document with a single page using the specified save options.
+Create the document using the stream and options defined above.
+The `false` flag tells Aspose.Page not to automatically close the stream.

 ```csharp
 PsDocument document = new PsDocument(outPsStream, options, false);